 How To Store Yogurt Cake

 Store the cake in an airtight container at room temperature for up to 2 or 3 days.
-I like to play it safe and refrigerate the cake after 2 days, and then enjoy within 5 days.
+I like to err on the safe side and refrigerate the cake after 2 days, then enjoy within 5 days.

 Flavor Variations